samuel-antwi/kaygia-web/PROJECT_OVERVIEW.md

 ### 🔹 Auth

-- Supabase Auth for sign-up / login
+- nuxt-auth-utils for sign-up / login
-- Session management with Supabase Auth
+- Session management with nuxt-auth-utils
 - Use middleware to protect `/dashboard` routes

 ### 🔹 Client Dashboard